Wild Rose, Edmonton

 It is a relatively newer neighbourhood with 86% of the residences being built after 1990 according to the 2001 federal census.

 The neighbourhood has one school, Father Michael Troy Catholic Junior High School, operated by the Edmonton Catholic School District.

 The neighbourhood is bounded on the east by 17 Street, on the west by 34 Street and on the north by 38 Avenue.
 The southern boundary with Silver Berry follows an irregular east–west line that follows the Mill Creek Ravine.
+The area includes a section of neighbourhood that was referred to as “Meadowbrook”.
+You can still see some signage to this day.